-Aaron James Draplin is one of the world's most recognisable designers, and recently, he flew down under to present talks at JMC Academy.
+Aaron James Draplin is one of the world's most recognisable designers and decided to fly down under to present talks at JMC Academy.

 His work has been featured on campaigns from Nike to Cobra Dogs, and the President of the United States.